This topic describes the properties listed in the Performance section of the Address Locator Properties dialog box.

 Data cache size

 This is the amount of RAM in megabytes the locator can allocate for caching the reference data of the locator.
-Geocoding will be faster as more data is cached in memory when the data cache size is increased.
+Geocoding will be faster as more data is cached in the memory when the data cache size is increased.

 Follow the steps below to change the amount of memory allocated to caching reference data: